');

 About Randolph, VT

-Randolph is a small community in Vermont with a population of 1,946 residents.
-The median household income is $59,203 per year, which is near the national average.
-The median age in Randolph is 49.6 years.
+Randolph is a small town located in Vermont with a population of 1,946 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,203 per year, which is 21% below the national median of $75,149.
+The median age of 49.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Randolph Ranks in Vermont